TeamPandory/pandory500/README.md

 ## INSTALL

 Copy the `Pandory` and `THEA500` folders to a FAT32-formatted USB stick.
-You can use the program [Rufus](https://rufus.ie/downloads/) to do this.
+You can use the program [Rufus](https://rufus.ie/downloads/) to perform the formatting.
 If you already have a `THEA500` folder, such as one from the fantastic [Aminimiga](https://www.aminimiga.com/) project, you don't need to copy ours.
 To uninstall, just delete the `Pandory` folder.

 ## USAGE